History of Egypt: Muhammad Ali Dynasty

+British Protectorate (1882–1922)

 In 1906, the Dinshaway Incident prompted many neutral Egyptians to join the nationalist movement.
 After the First World War, Saad Zaghlul and the Wafd Party led the Egyptian nationalist movement to a majority at the local Legislative Assembly.
 When the British exiled Zaghlul and his associates to Malta on 8 March 1919, the country arose in its first modern revolution.
 The revolt led the UK government to issue a unilateral declaration of Egypt's independence on 22 February 1922.

+Independence

 The new government drafted and implemented a constitution in 1923 based on a parliamentary system.
 Saad Zaghlul was popularly elected as Prime Minister of Egypt in 1924.
 In 1936, the Anglo-Egyptian Treaty was concluded.
 Continued instability due to remaining British influence and increasing political involvement by the king led to the dissolution of the parliament in a military coup d'état known as the 1952 Revolution.
 The Free Officers Movement forced King Farouk to abdicate in support of his son Fuad.

 British military presence in Egypt lasted until 1954.